 - FDI Inflow:

-The top income tax rate is 24 percent, and the top corporate tax rate is 28 percent.
+The top personal income tax rate is 24 percent, and the top corporate tax rate is 28 percent.
 Other taxes include a value-added tax.
 Indirect taxes are the main source of revenue.
-The overall tax burden equals 12.9 percent of total domestic income.
-Government spending is equivalent to 21.2 percent of GDP.
-The budget deficit continues to be over 5 percent of GDP, but public debt has declined to below 80 percent of GDP.
+The overall tax burden equals 11.6 percent of total domestic income.
+Government spending amounts to 18.3 percent of GDP.
+The budget deficit is over 5 percent of GDP, and public debt equals about 75 percent of total domestic output.

-The business start-up process has been streamlined, and the number of licensing requirements has been reduced.
-With no minimum capital required, launching a business takes five procedures.
-The cost of completing licensing requirements is now significantly lower, but obtaining necessary licenses still takes more than 200 days.
+With no minimum capital required, launching a business takes five procedures, but obtaining necessary licenses is costly and takes more than 200 days.
 Inefficiency in the labor market causes an imbalance between labor supply and demand.
 The government maintains an extensive system of price controls and subsidies that distort most sectors of the economy.
 Agricultural export subsidies, in particular, have been increased.